marks/streamlit-airtable-connection/README.md

 of an Airtable base.
 Write-back support may be added in the future.

 ### 👀 Live demo w/ AI ✨
-A live demo of the code example in  [`examples/explore.py`](./examples/explore.py) can be accessed on Streamlit Cloud at [http://marks-airtable-connection-demo.streamlit.app](http://marks-airtable-connection-demo.streamlit.app).
+A live demo of the code example in  [`examples/explore.py`](./examples/explore.py) can be accessed on Streamlit Cloud at [http://marks-airtable-connection-demo.streamlit.app](http://marks-airtable-connection-demo.streamlit.app) [[demo video](https://share.support.airtable.com/RBuJRnyL)].
 Provide your Open AI API key to be able to ask questions about the data in the selected Airtable table.
 The underlying data can be viewed and cloned [here](https://airtable.com/appdbRXgibDiQkNQN/shrIO0m8oyeQJTf9T).

 ---